Many of us celebrate St. Patrick’s Day, but not many folks know about St. Patrick and the origin of the holiday.

 He was buried in Downpatrick, in its cathedral.

-Traditionally, people celebrated St Patrick’s Day by going to church in the morning for prayers.
+Traditionally, people celebrated St. Patrick’s Day by going to church in the morning for prayers.
 They would then celebrate with food and drinks later in the day.
-However, there are much more activities and ways to celebrate the day:
+However, there are many more activities and ways to celebrate the day:

 More Fun on Paddy’s Day

-Plan a Scavenger Hunt: Scavenger Hunt can be an excellent way to engage friends and family on Saint Patrick’s day.
+Plan a Scavenger Hunt: A Scavenger Hunt can be an excellent way to engage friends and family on Saint Patrick’s Day.
 It can be delightful and fun when done with loved ones.